Luiz-Monad/XMPP-client/Readme.md

 Application configuration is taken from `dev_config.json` file.

-`server.sasl` is optional parameter that can be used to configure the authentication scheme.
-It can be a single string or a priority list.
-The default priorities as defined by [stanza.io][] are `['external', 'scram-sha-1', 'digest-md5', 'plain', 'anonymous']`.

 You may enable XMPP pings by setting the `server.keepalive.interval` (time between ping attempts) and `server.keepalive.timeout` (timeout to close the connection if pong was not received); both of these are in seconds.
 If